oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The user takes an action on the Consumption Device by starting a purchase, adding a device to a network or connecting a service to the Consumption Device.
 - (B) The client on the Consumption Device requests user authorization on the backchannel from the Authorization Server.
-- (C) The Authorization Server sends authorization data (e.g., a 6 digit authorization code) to the Authorization Device.
+- (C) The Authorization Server sends authorization data (e.g., a 6-digit authorization code) to the Authorization Device.
 Examples of mechanisms that may be used to distribute the authorization data include text messages, email or a mobile application.
-- (D) The user reads and copies the authorization data (e.g., the 6 digit authorization code) received on the Authorization Device.
+- (D) The user reads and copies the authorization data (e.g., the 6-digit authorization code) received on the Authorization Device.
 - (E) The user enters the authorization data on the Consumption Device.
 - (F) The Authorization Server issues tokens or grants authorization to the Consumption Device to access the user's resources.